TanujPatel/SoftDesign_Project/Iteration 1/readme.md

 # **Iteration 1: Establishing an Overall System Structure**

 ## **Step 1: Review Inputs**
+Reviewing the inputs and identifying the requirements that will be considered as drivers for ADD method
 ![This is an image](https://github.com/TanujPatel/SoftDesign_Project/blob/main/Iteration%201/Tables/Step1Table.PNG?raw=true)

 ## **Step 2: Establish Iteration Goal by Selecting Drivers**